Cheap things to do in Tenerife: Places to visit on a budget

 Brave the windy roads to its base, but wrap up as the top is often dusted with snow between November and March.
 Have a hot chocolate in the café before taking the cable car to the top (although keep an eye on the weather, as it does not operate in certain poor conditions).
 Adventurers can hike up to the summit, or if you're not a fan of heights, just explore the park which is full of strange rock formations the kids will love to climb.

-If you're tempted to try our selection of cheap things to do in Tenerife for yourself, check out the most recent holiday offers from On the Beach and Monarch, and visit our travel deals section to see if you could get there for less than you might expect.
+If you're tempted to try our selection of cheap things to do in Tenerife for yourself, check out the most recent holiday offers from On the Beach and TUI, and visit our travel deals section to see if you could get there for less than you might expect.

 Get FREE travel offers